 During Phase III, a number of outreach initiatives were completed that aimed to educate the general public on the importance of the Florida Reef Tract and the CRPA.
-A tri-fold color brochure was designed and printed that outlines the importance of the Florida Reef Tract, and how the CRPA helps protect it (Appendix 2).
+A tri-fold color brochure was designed and printed that outlines the importance of the Florida Reef Tract and how the CRPA helps protect it (Appendix 4).
 Ten thousand copies of the brochure were distributed amongst dive operators, marinas, and boatyards throughout the four counties.
-A subsequent outreach campaign about the CRPA will be completed in Phase IV that will reach an increased number of user groups.
-A Spanish version of the CRPA brochure will also be created, printed, and distributed during Phase IV.
+In Phase IV, a Spanish version of the CRPA brochure was created, printed, and distributed.
+Also in Phase IV, the RIPR Program has been contacting the USCG Auxiliary's flotilla leaders and Boater Safety class instructors to include information about the CRPA and to hand out the CRPA brochure to class participants.
+This outreach will continue in Phase V.

 In addition to producing and distributing hard copies of the brochure, a high resolution PDF file was produced, which could be emailed to persons who have a registered vessel or a saltwater fishing license in Florida.
-Lists of the contact details of all recreational saltwater fishing license holders and registered vessel owners have been obtained from the FWC.
-An appropriate distribution strategy to reach the maximum number of users will be investigated in Phase IV.
+An updated list of the contact details of all recreational saltwater fishing license holders and registered vessel owners needs to be obtained from the FWC.
+An appropriate distribution strategy to reach the maximum number of users will be investigated in Phase V.